open-oracle-origami/origami-js-mill-coingecko/README.md

 For best results, use in conjunction with the [Open Oracle Origami JS SDK](https://github.com/open-oracle-origami/origami-js-sdk).

-When used with the SDK, this mill will provide price feed data from the CoinGecko Simple Price endpoint while bringing you one step closer to launching your very own custom Open Oracle Origami Curator Node.
+When used with the SDK, this mill provides price feed data from the CoinGecko Simple Price endpoint while bringing you one step closer to launching your very own custom Open Oracle Origami Curator Node.

 *Any form, any shape.
 Web3’s modular open oracle.*